ileanaroxana/odin-recipes/README.md

-A simple recipe webpage using HTML.
+A simple recipe webpage using HTML and CSS.